lionelchg/NumMaths/NumSchemes/PDE/notes/hirsch_5.md

 ### Matrix method and Fourier modes

 To be able to analyze a scheme associted to specific boundary conditions the matrix $S$ needs to be diagonalized.
-It is a complicated task, either tedious to do by hand or very costly numerically, so that periodic boundary conditions can be simplified so that the eigenvectors are the Fourier modes
+It is a complicated task, either tedious to do by hand or very costly numerically, so that periodic boundary conditions can be assumed so that the eigenvectors are the Fourier modes

 $$
 V^{(j)}(x) = e^{\I k_j x}